cammartinezx/RoomHub/README.md

   A robust library for building interactive and dynamic web interfaces, ensuring a responsive and engaging user experience.
 React.js will be utilized for the web version of the Roomies app.

   * **Flutter:**
-  A cross-platform framework for creating high-performance applications for mobile, web, and desktop from a single codebase, ensuring a consistent look and feel across different devices.
+  A cross-platform framework for creating high-performance mobile, web, and desktop applications from a single codebase, ensuring a consistent look and feel across different devices.
 Flutter will be used for the mobile and desktop applications.

 * #### Back End: